abdalkarimnael/Insurance_System_with_Database/README.md

 # Insurance System with DB - Clean Code & Documentation

 ## 📌 Overview
 This project is an **Insurance Management System** developed using **Java** and **Object-Oriented Programming (OOP) principles**, following clean code practices.
 The system is designed to manage employees, departments, and their insurance details efficiently, while ensuring that the code remains clean, maintainable, and scalable.
-It also integrates a **database connection** for persistent storage.
+It also integrates a **database connection** for persistent storage. **It's my second task by the manager as a full-stack developer intern during summer semester internship**.

 ## 📁 Project Structure
 ```plaintext